-Whether you call them age spots, sun spots or just pesky annoyances, those dark spots on your complexion can be tough to get rid of.
+Whether you call them hyperpigmentation, age spots, sun spots, or something else entirely, those dark spots on your complexion can be tough to get rid of.
 They’re caused by pigment-making cells called melanocytes that live under the surface of your skin.
-As your skin matures, or gets aggravated by sun exposure, those melanocytes get to work, producing melanin that leaves you with the appearance of dark spots.
+As your skin matures or gets aggravated by sun exposure, those melanocytes get to work, producing melanin that leaves you with the appearance of dark spots.

-“IPL uses light energy at different specific wavelengths to treat many skin concerns,” explains Dr. Robert Morrell, M.D., founder and director of Medical Rejuvenation Centre (opens in new tab) and Di Morelli Skin Care.
+“IPL uses light energy at different specific wavelengths to treat many skin concerns,” explains Dr. Robert Morrell, M.D., founder and director of Medical Rejuvenation Centre and Di Morelli Skin Care.
 "It's used for many therapeutic purposes due to the broad spectrum of wavelengths in IPL treatments,” he adds.

 How does IPL help reduce dark spots?

-When the light penetrates your skin, the targeted heat zaps only the spots with excess melanin, and leaves the rest alone.
-It works to eliminate the pigmentation that you see toward the surface of your skin so that you can naturally slough off or exfoliate those cells.
+When the light penetrates the skin, the targeted heat zaps only the spots with excess melanin and leaves the rest alone.
+It works to eliminate the pigmentation that you see toward the surface of your skin, so that you can naturally slough off or exfoliate those cells.

 Unfortunately, IPL doesn’t permanently stop or remove melanocytes from producing melanin, so your dark spots will likely return in time.
-However, a lot of women see significant reductions in visible dark spots after professional treatments.
+However, a lot of people see significant reductions in visible dark spots following professional treatments.

-What are the risks of using an IPL laser at home?
+What are the risks of using IPL at home to treat dark spots?

-So if getting IPL done in a professional setting works well on dark spots, can we try at-home IPL for dark spots?
+If getting this treatment in a professional setting works well on dark spots, can we try at-home IPL for dark spots?
 Using this kind of advanced technology at home sounds like risky business—and, according to the experts we consulted, it is.

-Both doctors noted that these DIY devices aren’t really strong enough to produce significant results.
-In fact, they can actually cause “darkening of pigmentation, as the intensity of home IPL units is too weak,” says Dr. Morrell.
+Both doctors note that these DIY devices aren’t really strong enough to produce significant results.
+In fact, they can actually cause “darkening of pigmentation, as the intensity of home IPL units is too weak,” according to Dr. Morrell.
 “And, if the intensity is stronger, there is a possibility of burns.”

-So, zapping your skin with an at-home IPL device might actually worsen your unwanted dark spots, by making them even darker.
+Zapping your skin with an at-home IPL device might, therefore, actually worsen your unwanted dark spots, by making them even darker.

-If you’re comparing at-home IPL devices against professional-grade equipment, the latter will always be safer and more sophisticated.
+If you’re comparing at-home IPL devices to professional-grade equipment, know the latter will always be safer and more sophisticated.

 “The more high-end IPL devices that are operated in medical practices are more tunable, have more precise targeting of skin problems, and are safer in darker skin types.
 Medical-grade broadband light is one such device, and is more effective and has inbuilt cooling to make it safe,” explains Dr. Matousek.

-So, if an at-home IPL product promises to clear up dark spots in no time—without any medical oversight, topical treatment, or training—it’s probably too good to be true and not to be trusted.
+So, if an at-home IPL product promises to reduce dark spots in no time—without any medical oversight, topical treatment, or training—it’s probably too good to be true and not to be trusted.

-Can I still use an at-home IPL for hair removal?
+Can I still use at-home IPL for hair removal?